kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Use AWS Step Functions to split tasks into smaller workflows.
 * Utilize Amazon S3 Transfer Acceleration for image uploads.
 * Increase the timeout setting of the Lambda function.
-Correct

 AWS Lambda is a serverless compute service that allows developers to run code without provisioning or managing servers.
 It automatically scales based on the workload and charges only for the compute time consumed.
 Developers can use Lambda to execute code in response to events such as changes in data, HTTP requests, or system state changes, making it ideal for event-driven architectures.
 Lambda supports multiple programming languages and integrates seamlessly with other AWS services, enabling flexible and scalable application development.
 AWS Lambda functions operate within a highly available infrastructure and manage resources automatically, ensuring reliability and performance.
 Lambda can execute specific business logic by using triggers like S3 events, DynamoDB streams, or API Gateway, making it a key component for building modern, agile applications.

 AWS Lambda allows developers to configure memory allocation for 128 MB to 10,240 MB functions.
 This memory setting directly influences the CPU resources available to the function, as Lambda allocates CPU power proportionally to the configured memory.
 For instance, at 1,769 MB, a function has the equivalent of one vCPU.
 Increasing the memory allocation provides more RAM and enhances CPU capacity, which can lead to significant performance improvements for compute-intensive tasks.
-Hence, the correct answer is: Optimize memory allocation for the Lambda function.
+* Hence, the correct answer is: Optimize memory allocation for the Lambda function.
 The option that says: Use AWS Step Functions to split tasks into smaller workflows is incorrect.
 AWS Step Functions are primarily used for orchestrating workflows and breaking down complex processes into smaller, manageable steps.
 However, this approach does not directly improve the execution performance of the Lambda function itself.
 The issue lies in the Lambda function’s CPU resources, which Step Functions simply cannot address.
 While they can enhance task coordination, they typically do not optimize the speed of underlying tasks within a single function.
 The option that says: Increase the timeout setting of the Lambda function is incorrect.
 This option primarily focuses on extending the maximum runtime for the Lambda function.
 Increasing the timeout setting would allow the function to run longer but not address the underlying inefficiencies caused by insufficient memory or CPU resources.
 Timeout adjustments are typically useful for handling long-running tasks, not optimizing compute-intensive workloads.
 The option that says: Utilize Amazon S3 Transfer Acceleration for image uploads is incorrect.
 Amazon S3 Transfer Acceleration is designed to improve the upload and download speed of objects to and from S3 by using Amazon’s global edge network.
 However, this feature is only relevant when data transfer speed between the client and S3 is a bottleneck.
 In this case, the issue lies with the processing of images within the Lambda function.
 Transfer Acceleration simply cannot influence the performance of compute tasks, as it is unrelated to the Lambda execution environment.